prody/ProDy-website/tutorials/nmwiz_tutorial/extend.rst

 When the results are loaded, you will see four arrows per residue (or node).
 Change the :guilabel:`Selection` string to read ``name CA`` and click :guilabel:`Redraw`.
-This will draw only one arrow per mode.
+This will draw only one arrow per residue.

 RT is a large structure and updating the display with every little change you make might be time consuming.
-You can uncheck :guilabel:`auto update graphics` option in :guilabel:`Mode Graphics Options` panel.
+You can uncheck :guilabel:`auto update graphics` option in :guilabel:`Mode Graphics Options` panel to speed up rendering.

-To get the view displayed in the figure, you will need to hide arrows that are shorter than a given length using :guilabel:`Draw if longer than` option and draw an arrow for every forth residue using the selection ``name CA and resid % 4 == 0``.
+To get the view displayed in the figure, you will need to hide arrows that are shorter than a given length using :guilabel:`Draw if longer than` option in the :guilabel:`Model->Options` menu.
+Draw an arrow for every forth residue using the selection
+``name CA and resid % 4 == 0``.
 The protein representation is *NewCartoon*.

 Animation